precision-grazing/project/Gazebo_evaluation/README_pasture_generation_and_point_cloud_processing.md.md

 # Pasture Generation

-1. Run the make_heights_and_xy_coords_npy_array.py file to amke the npy array for the entire pasture.
+1. Run the make_heights_and_xy_coords_npy_array.py file to generate the npy array for the entire pasture.

 2. Run the sort_lists_into_patches.py to sort that npy array into patches of specified dimensions.
+(2 by 2meter by default in script)

 3. Use the npy arrays for patches in the blender script.

 4. After generating the collada files for each patch, use spawn_patches_in_world_dae.py to combine all patches in a single .world file.
-This .world file is copied in the catkin_ws.
+This .world file is copied in the ~/catkin_ws/src/hector_quadrotor_tutorial/hector_gazebo/hector_gazebo_worlds/worlds folder.

+---

 Use the following commands to run the gazebo simulation and save the point clouds using the hector quadcopter in Ubuntu 18: